 Plants play a very important role in interior design – there’s no arguing that.
 But for most of us, they’re an afterthought, brought in after much of the other design has already been finalized.
 It’s like adding the finishing touches to a painting or the garnish tp your chicken cordon bleu.

-Trends, however, are changing and more and more designers are placing greenery at the core of their design.
+Trends, however, is changing and more and more designers are placing greenery at the core of their design.
 They are no longer are relegated to the final stages, but are integral to their thought process.
 And it isn’t just because plants have the ability to enhance design or create a beautiful ambiance.
 There are far more compelling reasons why interior designers are giving them the center stage.

 Clean & Healthy Air